 - Asparagus – Asparagus cooks pretty fast, so I would suggest adding it raw with the pasta, chicken, and sauce, during step 8.

 - Zucchini – Depending on the size of the pieces, zucchini will likely need to cook about the same amount of time as the bell peppers.
-If using add it to the skillet with the onions, peppers, and garlic during step cups 5.
+Add it to the skillet with the onions, peppers, and garlic during step cups 5.

 What does cashew cream taste like?

-These are some of my favorite cashew cream recipes:
+Some of my favorite cashew cream recipes here on NK:

 - Vegan Sour Cream